croct-tech/plug-react/README.md

 }
 ```

-If you run the application, you probably won't see the button as it is only shown for developers.
-Check out
+If you run the application and there is no persona assigned to your profile, you will see the button for non-developers
+— otherwise, the button for sharing the code with developers.
-[Accessing the Plug instance](#accessing-the-plug-instance) for an example of how to save information in a
+Check out [Accessing the Plug instance](#accessing-the-plug-instance) for an example of how to save information in a
 user's profile.

 We strongly recommend always specifying the `fallback` property to ensure your app behaves the same way regardless of